zjuai/Realize_Convolutional_Pose_Machines_On_FashionAI/README.md

 * Baseline model used: Convolutional Pose Machines
 * Baseline model original author copyright: Apache License 2.0
 * Baseline model original author code address: https://github.com/timctho/convolutional-pose-machines-tensorflow
-* Please follow the Apache License 2.0 rules for use only for shared learning.
+* Please follow the Apache License 2.0 rules，use only for shared learning.

 ## code structure description
 The whole set of code files consists of three parts: Results, Train, and Test.
 Among them, Results is the folder for storing gt results and evaluation codes, Train is train code files, and Test is test code files.
 The structure is shown below.
 ```
-|--data
+|--Results
 |--Train
    |--no occlusion
 	 |--models